 If you are harvesting bait, commercial fishing, or diverting or taking water, you need to follow special regulations in infested waters.
-See pages 31-33 for more information about bait harvest.
+More details about bait harvest can be found on pages 31-33.

 How do I know which waters are listed as infested?